New Tree Pits

 Our work in the Rosedale Runoff Reduction Project (RRRP) area continues as we aim to complete the first phase of the project by the end of 2016.
 A major component of the project is the planting of 40 street trees in stormwater management tree pits.

-As part of the Operation Better Block Cluster Planning Process, residents voiced their interest in adding green design elements to Rosedale Street.
+As part of the Buy fluconazole 150 mg, residents voiced their interest in adding green design elements to Rosedale Street.
 These tree pits are a first step.

 Vacant Lot Cleanups

-The groups included students from a nature writing graduate class at Chatham University on April 4, who removed over 60 bags of trash and nine tires.
-On April 12, international students from Bosnia and Herzegovina, visiting through Magee-Women’s International Youth Leadership Program finished cleaning up the lots, collecting more than 40 bags of trash and eight tires.
+The groups included students from Atovaquone and proguanil cheapest on April 4, who removed over 60 bags of trash and nine tires.
+On April 12, international students from Bosnia and Herzegovina, Prednisone 10mg buy online finished cleaning up the lots, collecting more than 40 bags of trash and eight tires.
 The groups also toured the restoration area of the NMR stream in lower Frick Park before the clean-up to get a sense of where the trash would end up if it had not been cleaned up in the upper watershed.

 Stay tuned for more projects in the Rosedale area!